ddkasa/gh-random-star/README.md

 If you have starred way too many GitHub repositories and need a way of keeping track of them.
 This simple CLI tool throws you quasi random starred repos at you to look at and explore.

+If you are struggling with selection paralysis; it also allows for selecting random repositories from a GitHub user.

 ## Installation

 ### Preferred